macOS: migrating Signal

 - use the new hardware as an opportunity to run a thorough cleaning operation, only transferring what is truly special, leaving years of clutter behind;

-say the least, since most if not all of the privacy-conscious and/or
+to say the least, since most if not all of the privacy-conscious and/or

-technically inclined crowd tend to favor this open source messaging system
+technically inclined crowd tend to favor this open source messaging

-over proprietary alternatives.
+system over proprietary alternatives.

 Why this?